neuraledgeai/GDP-PY/README.md

 # Forecasting India's Path to a $5 Trillion Economy

-This research paper explores India's economic growth trajectory with a focus on forecasting the timeline for achieving the $5 trillion GDP milestone.
+This is a research work which explores India's economic growth trajectory with a focus on forecasting the timeline for achieving the $5 trillion GDP milestone.
 It develops a predictive model and an interactive web application (GDP-PY) to visualize and analyze India’s GDP growth trends.

 The project leverages historical GDP data, machine learning models, and interactive visualizations to make economic trends accessible and actionable.
+The findings are designed to support policymakers, researchers, and enthusiasts in understanding India’s economic trajectory.

 # 📜 Abstract